Home » City Guide

 Wander through its historic streets to uncover a blend of ancient and modern charm, and enjoy the vibrant culture and cuisine that make Nîmes a must-visit destination in the Occitanie region.

-Walk Distance approx. 1.6 km / 1 miles.
+Walk Distance approximately 5 km / 3 miles.

-Avignon Self-Guided City Walk
+Avignon City Walk

 This period left an indelible mark on the city, with the construction of the grand Palais des Papes, one of the largest and most important Gothic buildings in Europe.